kubeshop/testkube-docs/docs/articles/test-workflows-content.md

 ### OCI Images

-Sometimes the registry won't support the OCI Artifacts, and instead they are available as regular images.
+Sometimes the registry won't support the OCI Artifacts, and, instead, they are available as regular images.
-To fetch the data from such image, simply run a step using that image, and copy all the expected contents into `/data` (or other known volume):
+To fetch the data from such an image, simply run a step using that image, and copy all the expected contents into `/data` (or other known volume):

 ```yaml